sh2276/4701_audio_project/README.md

 ---

-For the python notebooks used for training and experimentations, please take a look at `colab_notebooks/`
+For the Python notebooks used for training and experimentation, please take a look at `colab_notebooks/`